dusadrian/academic/content/post/2022-03-28-renaming-ess-variables.md

 names(ess8)[match(newvar, tolower(names(ess8)))] <- oldvar
 ```

-The actual file can be downloaded <a href="files/ESS8rename.R" from here>Click to Download</a>.
+The actual file can be downloaded <a href="files/ESS8rename.R" download>from here</a>.